JeffreyRiggle/my-site/content/blog/mythical-man-month/index.md

     * Preparation of PERT chart is a function of the boss and managers reporting to them.

 ### The Other Face
+This is another chapter that talks about the importance of good documentation.
+This chapter focuses on a couple of different types of documentation.

+The first type of documentation that is mentioned is the documentation required to use a program.
+The common issue with this kind of documentation is it often lacks sufficient explanation.
+In many cases, the big picture is documented but the finer details are omitted from the documentation.
+Good usage documentation addresses the following.

+* Purpose.
+What is the main function and reason for the program?
+* Environment.
+What machines, hardware, and operating systems does it run on?
+* Domain and Range.
+What is the type of input?
+What kinds of output can you expect?
+* Algorithms used.
+What does the program do?
+* Input-Output formats.
+Complete and precise details on these formats.
+* Operating Instructions.
+What are the normal and abnormal end operations?
+* Options.
+What choices does the user have?
+How can the user specify those?
+* Running time.
+How long should the program take to run?
+* Accuracy.
+How precise are the answers intended to be?

+Another type of documentation is the documentation required to believe a program works.
+In general, this documentation comes in the form of small tests a user can perform against the program to verify it is working as documented.

+The last type of documentation covered in this chapter is documentation to modify a program.
+This documentation gives a clear overview of the internal structure of the product.
+In this documentation, you might expect to find flow charts, descriptions of algorithms used, explanations of file layouts, and discussions around modifications that had been considered but not implemented.

+The last section of this chapter discussed self-documenting programs.
+In this case, the idea is the source code acts as documentation.
+In the form proposed in this essay code comments are used but it does mention having descriptive variable names.
+This call to action is a little bit less strict than the self-documenting approach mentioned in clean code.

+#### Original notes
 * There are two faces to software
     * One is it is a message from man to machine.
     * The other is human to human.
 Memory fades ownership changes and we still need to understand what a program does